-Today, in her thirteenth year leading the National CARES Mentoring Movement, Taylor continues to expand and grow the organization’s influence.
+Today, as she continues to lead the National CARES Mentoring Movement, Taylor focuses on expanding and growing the organization's influence.
 Having recruited more than 150,000 mentors serving over 200,000 children today, Taylor says National CARES is laying a blueprint for breaking the cycle of Black poverty.

 Be Your Own Leader

 Whether she was starting a cosmetics company or entering a field with no relevant experience, Susan L. Taylor has taken bold steps in her career.
 While she may not have followed the safest and most logical career paths, Taylor always trusted her instincts.